iamshubhamjangle/ripple/README.md

 User Stories

-- Like Post - Increament the like counted in DB and on screen
 - Update Login/Signup screen - ref: shadcn
 - Share Post - Generate a share URL and copy it to clipboard
 - Explore Page - Follow people